-Whichever treatment plan you choose, palliative care will be important for relieving symptoms and side effects.
+Whichever treatment plan you choose, palliative and supportive care will be important for relieving symptoms and side effects.

-People with recurrent cancer often experience emotions such as disbelief or fear.
-You are encouraged to talk with the health care team about these feelings and ask about support services to help you cope.
+People with recurrent cancer sometimes experience emotions such as disbelief or fear.
+You are encouraged to talk with your health care team about these feelings and ask about support services to help you cope.
 Learn more about dealing with cancer recurrence.

 Recovery from ovarian/fallopian tube cancer is not always possible.
 If the cancer cannot be cured or controlled, the disease may be called advanced or terminal.

-This diagnosis is stressful, and for many people, advanced cancer is difficult to discuss.
+This diagnosis is stressful, and for some people, advanced cancer is difficult to discuss.
 However, it is important to have open and honest conversations with your health care team to express your feelings, preferences, and concerns.
 The health care team has special skills, experience, and knowledge to support patients and their families and is there to help.
 Making sure a person is physically comfortable, free from pain, and emotionally supported is extremely important.

 People who have advanced cancer and who are expected to live less than 6 months may want to consider hospice care.
 Hospice care is designed to provide the best possible quality of life for people who are near the end of life.
-You and your family are encouraged to talk with the health care team about hospice care options, which include hospice care at home, a special hospice center, or other health care locations.
+You and your family are encouraged to talk with your doctor or a member of your palliative care team about hospice care options, which include hospice care at home, a special hospice center, or other health care locations.
 Nursing care and special equipment can make staying at home a workable option for many families.
 Learn more about advanced cancer care planning.

 After the death of a loved one, many people need support to help them cope with the loss.
 Learn more about grief and loss.